First Time Buyer Mortgage Guide

 These tracker mortgages typically come with more flexibility, such as the ability to repay the mortgage without penalties.
 These are more common with people remortgaging at the end of their fixed period who don’t want to commit to another fixed period as they want to move in the near future.

-How long to have your first time mortgage for in Manchester
+How long to have your first time mortgage for?

 The term of your mortgage is one of the largest factors in determining your monthly repayment.
 A shorter term will cause a higher monthly payment, and a longer term a lower monthly repayment.